COVID-19 & Pregnancy

 What should I do if I'm pregnant and have a COVID-19 diagnosis?

-If you have been diagnosed with COVID-19, you will receive the support you need through the care in the community programme.
-Your health and wellbeing is very important and clinical support will remain available to you.
+If you have been diagnosed with COVID-19, you will receive the support you need.
+Your health and wellbeing are very important, and clinical support will remain available to you.

 Resources for taking care of your mental health